Authentic Tzatziki Recipe: Greek Yogurt & Cucumber

-Cool, creamy, and tangy, this homemade tzatziki recipe is the ultimate Mediterranean dip for veggies, pita, and grilled meats.
+Creamy and tangy, this homemade tzatziki recipe is one of the most versatile sauces in Mediterranean cooking.

 Tzatziki Recipe: Ingredients You’ll Need